 Solar Photovoltaic (PV) Panels

-1,632 solar pv panels and an energy storage system have been installed on the roof the Residence Hall and Recreation Center.
-This system will provide 22% of the building's electricity.
+1,632 solar pv panels can be found on roof the Residence Hall and Recreation Center.
+This system provides approximately 22% of the building's electricity.
 View the real-time energy production HERE.

 No natural gas lines are connected to Residence Hall/Recreation Center.
 Instead, geothermal heat pumps use steady underground temperatures to heat and cool the building cleanly and inexpensively.
 The geothermal field, located directly south of the building, contains 60 vertical underground loops protruding 650 feet into the ground.

 Several campus facilities have been retrofit with light-emitting diodes (LEDs).
 LEDs offer a number of advantages over traditional bulbs such as energy efficiency, long life span, low heat output, and brightness.
 Our most recent retrofits in 2021 and 2022 include the Benedetti Wehrli Stadium Field and the Oesterle Library and Learning Commons.